fslev/cucumber-jutils/Readme.md

 * customized up-to-date clients to access various resources i.e databases, HTTP services, etc
 * a light state-sharing mechanism between Cucumber scenario steps

-Most of these features can be imported directly in your test project and are also available as Cucumber step definitions.
+These features can be used directly by the code from your test project and are also available as Cucumber step definitions.

 #### Dependency
 ```css